 Yes.
 Ping will not interfere with any other analytics services.

 Ping is loaded asynchronously and reports its data back to the server asynchronously using sendBeacon method in supported browsers.
-As these data operations occur asynchronously, there will be no performance impact to a web site, even in a situation where the Ping service may be unavailable or unreachable.
+Because these data operations occur asynchronously, there will be no performance impact to a web site, even in a situation where the Ping service may be unavailable or unreachable.

 Ping Configurable Exports include: